David II of Kakheti: Biography

-David was a son of King Erekle I of Kakheti and Queen Anna née Princess Cholokashvili.
+David was a son of King Heraclius I of Kakheti and Queen Ana Cholokashvili.
 He was born and raised at the shah’s court at Isfahan and installed as wali (viceroy) of Kakheti upon his father's retirement to Iran in 1703.
 David resided at Qara Aghach or Qaraghaji in eastern Kakheti, on the borders of Shirvan, but had to move his residence to Telavi after he failed to recover Balakan from the Lesgians of Char and lost Qakh to them in 1706.
-After the death of his father in 1709, Erekle was ordered to Isfahan to receive his investiture from Shah Husayn, leaving his younger brother Teimuraz and mother Anna in charge of the government.
+After the death of his father in 1709, David was ordered to Isfahan to receive his investiture from Shah Husayn, leaving his younger brother Teimuraz and mother Anna in charge of the government.

 The years of his obliged absence at the Shah's court (1711–15), were troubled by the Dagestan attacks and peasant revolts.
 Returning to Kakheti, David attempted to bring the situation under control.
 He made an alliance with Jesse, ruler of the neighboring Georgian kingdom of Kartli, and marched against Dagestan, but he suffered a crushing defeat and failed to prevent settlements of the Lezgins in the Kakhetian borderlands.
-In December 1719, he met Vakhtang VI of Kartli and negotiated a new alliance against the Dagestani clans.
+In December 1719, he met Vakhtang VI and negotiated a new alliance against the Dagestani clans.
 Early in 1720, reinforcements sent by Vakhtang under the command of Prince Erasti Kaplanishvili arrived in Kakheti, but David refrained from launching another expedition and sent the Kartlian army back home.

 David died at his summer residence at Magharo in 1722 and was buried at Qum, Iran.

 Family

-David was married twice.
-His first wife was a daughter of the Shamkhal of Tarki; the second one was Yatri Jahan-Begum, daughter of Shakhrukh-Zadeh, Beylerbey of Erivan.
-All his children were by the second marriage: